 I think it’s about time for an update.

 At the time of my last blog post, I was unemployed and miserable.
 Now, I am employed and trucking on nicely with life – hurrah!
 After two months of receiving a pitiful Job Seeker’s Allowance, I decided enough was enough and headed out to do another round of the bars and restaurants in my area, handing out CVs.
-Two days later I had a job as a Waitress at the Newman Street Tavern in Fitzrovia (and now I have some money to my name).
+Two days later I had a waitressing job at the Newman Street Tavern in Fitzrovia (and now I have some money to my name).

 Inspired by all the amazing food and wine I serve all day, I have since started a blog over on Tumblr called Wine Dine Write – please head on over and check it out.
 It’s still early days but I have a number of posts in the pipeline, including a review of Mele e Pere in Soho and an account of my first experience in a cutlery-less Eritrean restaurant in Battersea.

 Towards the end of May, I entered the Guardian’s International Development Journalism Competition with a piece I wrote on women’s land rights in Rwanda.
-Unfortunately, I didn’t make the short list or the long list (a piece on women’s land rights in Kenya did, however, so clearly my idea was good!) but I really enjoyed writing the piece and I’m really proud of it.
+Unfortunately, I didn’t make the short list or the long list (a piece on women’s land rights in Kenya did, however, so clearly my idea was along the right lines!) but I really enjoyed writing the piece and I’m really proud of it.
 I would like to thank Helen Pankhurst, Lata Narayanaswamy and Vivenie Mugunga for taking the time to talk to me and for sharing their insights – without these amazing women I wouldn’t have had an article at all.
 I’ve uploaded my article here, should you wish to read it.

-So that’s me for now.
 I’m still looking and applying for more permanent and full-time roles as a reporter or journalist, but I am thankfully in a much happier place than I was a couple of months ago!